 Tagboard lets you perform a social media search for all social media networks at once, for hashtags from Twitter, Facebook, and Instagram, giving you a complete picture of what people are saying around a hashtag you are interested in.

-The results are displayed in a user-friendly dashboard and you can filter them by a social network.
+The results are displayed in a user-friendly dashboard: